TeamWector/Pallas/README.md

 ## Installing

-Download this repository using the method of your liking then place the script into the scripts directory at the root of Wector.
+Download this repository using the method of your liking then place it into the scripts directory at the root of Wector.
 Optionally rename the Pallas folder from `Pallas-master` to `Pallas` if you cloned the master branch.

 After installation the path to Pallas will be `<Wector root>/scripts/Pallas`